Company blames hacker after jobseeker told name is 'ghetto'

 The St. Louis Post-Dispatch reports that the situation gained attention after Hermeisha Robinson, of Bellefontaine Neighbors, posted on Facebook an email she received from Mantality Health in response to her application.
 The email said that the Chesterfield clinic doesn't "consider candidates that have suggestive 'ghetto' names."

-Company owner Kevin Meuret told the Post-Dispatch that the email was "horrible" and that law enforcement has been contacted.
-It's seeking information from the job-finding site where Robinson submitted her application.
+Company owner Kevin Meuret told the newspaper that the email was "horrible" and that law enforcement has been contacted.
+The company is seeking information from the job-finding site where Robinson submitted her application.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com